Information Technology and Acceptable Use

 All commercial references and/or links on student homepages are prohibited.

-Lycoming College reserves the right to access publicly available online social networks or online social networks associated with the College if it is learned such information is evidence or is the appearance of a violation(s) of the Student Code of Conduct.
+Lycoming College reserves the right to access publicly available social networks or social networks associated with the College if it is learned such information is evidence or is the appearance of a violation(s) of the Student Code of Conduct.
 Such information may include but is not limited to the following: harassment; vandalism; underage consumption; intimidation or coercion, or academic dishonesty.

-Student Organization Website Guidelines
+Student Organization Website and Social Media Guidelines

-- Promote the functions and activities of an organization to the College community and perspective students.
+- Promote the functions and activities of an organization to the College community and perspective students

-- Provide easy access to additional information of interest.
+- Provide easy access to additional information of interest

-- Promote the sharing of information and knowledge.
+- Promote the sharing of information and knowledge

 Lycoming College Student Organization websites reflect only the views and opinions of the student organizations.
 Information on these websites does not necessarily represent the views of Lycoming College; nor does the College accept responsibility for their content.